======================================================================

 left to sleep.
 Additional analysis and further experimentation showed

-the produced mendelevium isotope to have mass 256 and to decay by
+the produced mendelevium isotope to have the expected mass of 256 and

 Being the first of the second hundred of the chemical elements, it was